-I’m in the final stages of editing my manuscript.
-And today I read the book aloud.
-Reading aloud is such a pain — it sounds strange to hear your voice after sitting for so long in silence, and it’s physically arduous — but boy, is it helpful.
-Here’s what I find when I do it.
+I’m in the final stages of editing a manuscript.
+Today I read the book aloud.
+It took a long time.
+Doing it such a pain — it sounds strange to hear your voice after sitting for so long in silence, and it’s physically arduous — but my gosh, is it revealing.
+I find all sorts of mistakes and clumsiness.
+And I find the strong sentences too.
+But mostly the flawed.
+That’s why reading aloud is the best editing tool.
+I highly recommend it for any writer, fiction or nonfiction.
+Here are the things I discover when I do it.

 And lastly, and most importantly, what I learn from reading aloud is how the tension rises and falls.
 Where the slow spots are.
 And whether or not all of that works.
 If not, it’s sixteen steps backward and into reconfiguring plot scenes and internal sequels.
 Luckily, I worked those issues out earlier in the year and didn’t have to do that today.
 Whew.

-One thing I don’t necessarily learn but think is a great benefit is hearing yourself tell the story.
-Hearing your voice.
-How you project.
-How you articulate.
-How quickly you read.
-How you deliver the story to the outside world is incredibly important, because after all, that’s what this whole endeavor is about.
+One thing I don’t necessarily learn but think is a great benefit is hearing yourself tell the story, hearing your voice, how you project or don’t, how you simply articulate words, and how quickly you read.
+The delivery of the story to the outside reader is incredibly important, because after all, that’s what this whole endeavor is about.

 For more writing advice, see my post, A Lesson From Neil Gaiman in How to Write Emotion.